 The Fresh Market Veggie Noodles are a healthy and delicious alternative to pasta.
 They’re colorful, packed with nutrients and perfect in a number of dishes, from cold salads to sautéed sides.
 Varieties include butternut squash, yellow squash, sweet potato, beet and zucchini.
 For a bright, lemony addition to your holiday spread, try our recipe for Radicchio and Beet Noodle Salad.
 Chopped walnuts add extra crunch, while goat cheese gives the salad a tangy creaminess.

 Pare down your cutting time with our Pre-Cut Butternut Squash.
 This seasonal vegetable is fresh, versatile and ready to roast—plus, you don’t have to worry about peeling it or slicing through the tough exterior.
-These prepped cubes are perfect in our recipe for Honey Roasted Butternut Squash Salad.
+These prepped cubes are perfect in our recipe for Orange Maple Glazed Butternut Squash.

 There are few things more delectable than crispy-on-the-outside, tender-on-the-inside roasted Brussels sprouts—especially when they’re cooked with brown sugar and balsamic vinegar for a delightful balance of sweet and tart flavors.
-Our recipe for Brown Sugar Brussels Sprouts is simple, addictively good and quick to make.
+Our recipe for Date Glazed Brussels Sprouts with Pancetta and Hazelnuts is simple, addictively good and quick to make.
 Grab our Halved Brussels Sprouts to make this dish even more stress-free.